arangodb/docs/arangograph/certificates.md

 {% hint 'info' %}
 The well-known certificate is a wildcard certificate and cannot contain Subject Alternative Names (SANs).
-To include a SAN field, which is needed for private endpoints, please use the self-signed certificate.
+To include a SAN field, which is needed for private endpoints, please use the self-signed certificate option.
 {% endhint %}

 ### Self-signed X.509 certificates